Web Apps Overview

 Duration Using this control, you can establish the time-period the chart covers.
 The available options are 4 weeks, 3 months, 6 months or 1 year.

 IntervalUsing this control, you can establish the period of time each data point represents.
 The available intervals are 1 week, 4 weeks, 3 months, 6 months or 1 year.
-The intent is to enable you to view the trending over the desired time periods; for example, month-over-month, or quarter-over-quarter.
+This option allows you to view the trending over the desired time periods; for example, month-over-month, or quarter-over-quarter.

 Use this toggle button to view the vulnerability counts for each interval in all the charts.
 This removes the need to hover over the chart.